robertbraeutigam/scan/README.md

 The Maximum Rate specifies the rate at which the data should be sent in milliseconds.
 0 milliseconds means as fast as possible, without any waiting.
 The Controlled Device must honor this rate in every case, even if the data is generated by manual input.
 It must never send data more frequently than specified.
 It may however send data less frequently.
+If the data is produced more often than specified proactively, the Controlled must make sure the most current data is submitted when the next communication window arrives, even by potentially dropping or overwriting earlier data points.

 The Controller may repeat this message if the maximum rate changes for any reason.